 netsh wlan stop hostednetwork netsh wlan set hostednetwork mode=disallow

 Exit command prompt then press Windows Key + R to open Run dialog box and type: ncpa.cpl

 Hit Enter to open Network Connections and find Microsoft Virtual Wifi Miniport then right-click and select Disable.

 Just like Windows Safe Mode, Chrome also has Safe Mode where it runs without any user settings and extensions.
 You can either run in it manually or just use a shortcut to start Chrome in Safe Mode and see if your issue is resolved.

 This option helps just like Windows 10 Reset.
-When you reset Chrome, it takes you default settings which were during the fresh installation.
+When you reset Chrome, it takes your default settings which were during the fresh installation.
 Majorly, it will disable all extensions, add-ons, and themes.
 Apart from these, the content settings will be reset.
-Cookies, cache and Site data will be deleted.
+Cookies, cache, and Site data will be deleted.

 Let us know which solution worked for you to solve ERR_CONNECTION_RESET error in Chrome.